AishaUsman14/Nibbl./README.md

-# 🥗 Zest
+# 🍪 Nibbl.

-Welcome to **Zest** — your go-to recipe website for meal inspiration and quick, delicious recipes!
-Whether you’re a seasoned chef or a kitchen newbie, Zest has something tasty for everyone.
+Welcome to **Nibbl.** — your go-to recipe website for meal inspiration and quick, delicious recipes!
+Whether you’re a seasoned chef or a kitchen newbie, Nibbl has something tasty for everyone.

 ---